rogerwelin/rogerwelin.github.io/_posts/2018-09-17-traefik-tutorial.markdown

 Some explanation regarding the configuration file:

 * The *Entrypoint* stanza is where we specify where our proxy will route traffic from, in this case it's http://localhost:80
-* In the *api* section we've just basically just enabling the dashboard (located at localhost:8080)
+* In the *api* section we've just basically enabling the dashboard (located at localhost:8080)
 * The *consulCatalog* is where the interesting stuff happens.
 Here we tell traefik to locate consul at localhost:8500, we disable *exposedByDefault*, meaning we have to explicit turn on traefik when we register a new service.
-The *prefix* is a string that tells traefik to care only about services that include this prefix in it's tags.
+The *prefix* is a string that tells traefik to care only about services that include this prefix in it's service tags.

-##  **Register a service and integrate with traefik**
+###  **Register a service and integrate with traefik**

-First lets start traefik:
+Start traefik with the following command:

 ````bash
 $ sudo ./traefik -c traefik.toml